consumerofbeanss/MatrixVectorMultiplication/Matrix Vector Multiplication/README.md

 ## Time Complexity

 To check the time complexity of this program, I used the command below on the terminal.
-The purpose of this is to find the amount of time needed to calculate the multiplication of `N*N Matrix` with `N-Vector`.
+The purpose of this is to find the amount of time needed to calculate the multiplication of `NxN Matrix` with `N-Vector`.
 For this test, the value of `N` is `1000`.

 ### Command:
 ```